French election: Is it correct to call Le Pen and Bardella far-right?

 The Rassemblement National has become a mainstream party in France, but despite its success, is still described as ‘far-right’.
 The party even went to court to dispute the label in 2023, but lost the case.
 We look at whether the label is accurate.

-The Rassemblement National (RN) could be on its way to a historic win in France’s parliamentary elections on June 30.
+The Rassemblement National (RN) could be on its way to a historic win in France’s parliamentary elections, after performing well in the first round on June 30.

-The RN, along with its charismatic young leader Jordan Bardella, is leading in the polls and taking much of the media spotlight with its iconoclastic, populist and anti-establishment appeal.
+The RN, along with its charismatic young leader Jordan Bardella, gained 33.15% of the first-round vote share, and has taken much of the media spotlight with its iconoclastic, populist and anti-establishment appeal.

 However, the media – and the French government – continue to label the party as ‘far-right’, something which the RN’s successive leaders have attempted to combat.